-The common shares (not including the common shares underlying the sponsors warrants nor the common shares purchased by Mr. Gross and CMA CGM on the closing date of the Merger pursuant to assignment and acceptance agreements with Marathon) issued in the Merger to Marathon's initial stockholders and CMA CGM were subject to transfer restrictions set forth in the stockholders agreement.
+The common shares (not including the common shares purchased by Mr. Gross and CMA CGM on the closing date of the Merger pursuant to assignment and acceptance agreements with Marathon) issued in the Merger to Marathon's initial stockholders and CMA CGM were subject to transfer restrictions set forth in the stockholders agreement.
 Generally, such shares could not be sold for one year from the date of the Merger.
 Furthermore, in connection with the Credit Facility Amendment, CMA CGM has agreed not to reduce its holding of common shares below the present level of approximately 24.4 million Class A and B common shares before November 30, 2010.
 Pursuant to the registration rights agreement entered into at the effective time of the Merger, Marathon's initial stockholders and CMA CGM can demand that Global Ship Lease register the resale of their common shares at any time after the one year anniversary of the Merger.
-Holders of the sponsor warrants were also entitled to request at any time after the Merger and did so request that we register the Class A common shares underlying the sponsor warrants on a shelf registration statement.
 The registration and availability of such a significant number of securities for trading in the public market may have an adverse effect on the market price of Global Ship Lease's Class A common shares.

-The outstanding warrants may be exercised in the future, which would increase the number of shares eligible for future resale in the public market and result in dilution to our shareholders.
+The Class A Warrants may be exercised in the future, which would increase the number of shares eligible for future resale in the public market and result in dilution to our shareholders.

-There are 5,500,000 sponsor warrants with an exercise price of \$6.00 which expire August 14, 2010.
-The sponsor warrants must be exercised on a cashless basis.
-There are 6,188,088 Class A warrants expiring September 1, 2011 with an exercise price of \$9.25.
+There are 6,188,088 Class A warrants expiring September 1, 2013 with an exercise price of \$9.25.
 These are owned by CMA CGM, Michael Gross and other initial stockholders of Marathon.
-In addition, there are outstanding public warrants to purchase an aggregate of 39,531,348 Class A common shares that expire August 14, 2010.
-These warrants would likely only be exercised if the \$6.00 or \$9.25 per share exercise price is below the market price of the Class A common shares.
+These warrants would likely only be exercised if the \$9.25 per share exercise price is below the market price of the Class A common shares.
 To the extent they are exercised, additional Class A common shares will be issued, which will result in dilution to our shareholders and increase the number of shares eligible for resale in the public market.
 Sales of substantial numbers of such shares in the public market could adversely affect the market price of our shares.